attack68/rateslib/docs/source/z_convexityrisk.rst

 Now we can re-risk the original instruments as part of the extended risk framework.

+The *STIRFuture* does not have any convexity risk.
+Its risk is expressed relative to other *STIRFutures* so hedging a *STIRFuture* with the same *STIRFuture* is an **exact** hedge.

 .. ipython:: python

    stirf.delta(solver=full_solver)

+The *IRS* has convexity risk.
+Hedging an *IRS* with a *STIRFuture* constructs a portfolio that has exposure to the movement of the convexity adjustment.

 .. ipython:: python